Bridget McCaleb, Catalyst & CEO

 Mr. Manny Lovgren, a veteran of the United States Navy (USN) and a resident of Charleston, South Carolina, serves as the Vice President (VP) of Sentar’s Navy and Marine Corps.
 With over 33 years of Operational and Business Development leadership and management experience providing DoD Professional Services, Manny leads Sentar’s Navy and Marine Corps programs, people, and processes through his position.
 During his Operations-Business Development career, Manny played a key role in growing one business from $10M to $100M, a second business from $100M to $200M, and a third business from $200M to $450M.
 In his most recent role, he grew the revenue by 24% and increased profitability by 246%.
 Prior to joining Sentar, Manny spent 8 years as the Senior Vice President (SVP) of Life Cycle Engineering’s (LCE) Federal Solutions Group (FSG).
 LCE is a privately held, employee-owned company that provides a variety of solutions and services for private industry, public entities, government organizations, and the Department of Defense.
 FSG supported clients’ systems, processes, and equipment in the acquisition and operating life cycle for NAVWAR, NAVAIR, USMC, NAVSEA, NSWC, NUWC, USCG, MSC, and other commands and government agencies.
 Prior to LCE, Manny spent 26 years working with General Dynamics Information Technology (GDIT) and its predecessor companies Analysis & Technology (A&T) and Anteon.
 Locally, Manny serves on the Board for the Charleston Defense Contractor Association (CDCA), Industry Lead on NIWC Atlantic’s Contracts Industry Council (CIC), is a member of the South Carolina Lowcountry Chapter of the Armed Forces Communications and Electronics Association (AFCEA), Trident United Way (TUW) committees, Lowcountry Mayors Homeless to Hope Committee, and on Charleston Metro Chamber of Commerce.

-Paul Presson, Vice President (Land, Air, and Space)
+Paul Presson, Vice President (Army, Air Force and Space)

 Vincent Mihalik, Vice President (ICS & Cyber Consultancy)